sfwnisme/school-management-system/README.md

 - **nav**: dynamically displaying the data depending on the user status
 - **user avatar with a list**: displays data and links depending on its authentication data if authenticated or not
 - **logo layout**: provide some props to customize it

+## Common Errors

+- `Error: Maximum call stack size exceeded` if you mapped the `response` from the API instead of `response.data.data`